Promoting Professional Development and Best Practice in EE

 Why do we need environmental education?

-NAAEE’s Vision: To create a sustainable future for all where environmental and social responsibility drive individual and institutional choices.
+NAAEE’s Vision: A just and sustainable world where environmental and social responsibility drive individual, institutional, and community choices.

 The environment sustains all life on earth.
 It provides us with nourishment and inspiration.
 Our economy thrives on a healthy environment.
 A growing body of research tells us that time spent in nature provides physical and psychological benefits.
 Our personal and cultural identities are often tied to the environment around us.
 At the same time, it’s impossible not to be deeply concerned about the unprecedented environmental, social, and economic challenges we face as a global society—from climate change and loss of species and habitats, to declines in civic engagement, decreasing access to nature, a growing gap between the haves and have nots, and other threats to our health, security, and future survival.
 Environmental education (EE) is a process that helps individuals, communities, and organizations learn more about the environment, develop skills to investigate their environment and to make intelligent, informed decisions about how they can help take care of it.